mihaidaniel-it/IMTCalculator/README.md

 The main features of the project include:

 - Integration of the `Scanner` class for reading user input from the command line.
+- Use different data types such as: int, String, double.
 - Use of control structures such as `if-else` conditions for find your IMT zone which based on programm calculations.

 ---